cosola-salvia/news.macile.org/content/en-bulletin.md

 ## MACILE Spanish Curriculum

-An innovative active approach to deepen understanding of the language through the history and folklore of the Dominican Republic.
-Dr. Rosario Montelongo de Swanson wrote a book exclusively for MACILE.
+The Spanish curriculum, featured in 2008, is an innovative active approach to deepen understanding of the language through the history, literature, and folklore of the Dominican Republic and Latin America.
+It was written exclusevely for MACILE by Dr. Rosario Montelongo de Swanson.

 ### Los Indios De Quisqueya

-Los Indios de Quisqueya, the accompanying history book and foundation of the MACILE curriculum, was donated by the Tavares Foundation.
+Los Indios de Quisqueya, the accompanying history book and foundation of the MACILE Spanish curriculum, was donated by the Tavares Foundation.
 The author, Juan Tómas Tavares Kelnes, permitted its use.

 _Learning language and enjoying the folklore.
 Students dancing at the bits of the drum and güira, singing the "salve," learning Spanish._